 - What are specific instances in which you or your team members demonstrated that empathy?
 How did this make you feel afterward?

 When an entire team is aligned around customer needs instead of internal concerns, we create a powerful team dynamic that focuses us in the right direction, increases our connection to each other and improves decision making—all resulting in greater success.

 Strong alignment with customers helps teams achieve long-term outperformance.
 Find out how your team ranks on alignment and the other four attributes of resilience when you sign up for a free demo of RallyBright’s Resilient Teams™ assessment.

-Chris Heuer is the interim Head of Client Services for RallyBright.
-He is an Ecosystem Architect who brings both a humanist and a systems view to organizational design and development.
+Chris Heuer is an Ecosystem Architect who brings both a humanist and a systems view to organizational design and development.
 As an Anchor Mentor in Google’s Launchpad Accelerator, he coaches leaders from global startups, bringing a holistic perspective to their business strategy, purpose to their employees and a mindful approach to stakeholder relationship management.